railsharipov/ft_rsa/README.md

 During DES crypt operations on a file, whole file is read into memory, which implies system memory limitations for large files.

+Although standard recommend that number of trials in Miller-Rabin prime check should change depending on number size, this implemetation uses fixed number of trials, specifically 20.
+This results in lower performance, compared to OpenSSL, when prime checks are performed on 4096 bit or larger numbers.

 ## Compile
 ```make```